U.S. Nuclear Regulatory Commission.

-Notice of receipt of Quivira Mining Company's application for establishing alternate concentration limits in source material license SUA-1473 for the Ambrosia Lake, Utah, facility and notice of opportunity for a hearing.
+Notice of receipt of a request from Quivira Mining Company to revise a site-reclamation milestone in License No. SUA-1473 for the Ambrosia Lake, New Mexico facility and notice of opportunity for a hearing.

 FOR FURTHER INFORMATION CONTACT:

-The NRC hereby provides notice of an opportunity for a hearing on the license amendment under the provisions of 10 CFR Part 2, Subpart L, “Informal Hearing Procedures for Adjudications in Materials and Operator Licensing Proceedings.”
+The NRC hereby provides notice of an opportunity for a hearing on the license amendment under the provision of 10 CFR part 2, subpart L, “Informal Hearing Procedures for Adjudications of Materials and Operator Licensing Proceedings.”
 Pursuant to § 2.1205(a), any person whose interest may be affected by this proceeding may file a request for a hearing.
-In accordance with § 2.1205(d), a request for hearing must be filed within 30 days of the publication of this notice in the Federal Register.
+In accordance with § 2.1205(c), a request for hearing must be filed within 30 days of the publication of this notice in the Federal Register.
 The request for a hearing must be filed with the Office of the Secretary, either:

 (1) By delivery to the Docketing and Service Branch of the Office of the Secretary at One White Flint North, 11555 Rockville Pike, Rockville, MD 20852; or

-In accordance with 10 CFR 2.1205(f), each request for a hearing must also be served, by delivering it personally or by mail, to:
+In accordance with 10 CFR 2.1205(e), each request for a hearing must also be served, by delivering it personally or by mail, to:

 (1) The applicant, Quivira Mining Company, 6305 Waterford Blvd., Suite 325, Oklahoma City, Oklahoma 73118, Attention: William Paul Goranson; and

-(2) The NRC staff, by delivery to the General Counsel, One White Flint North, 11555 Rockville Pike, Rockville, MD 20852, or by mail addressed to the General Counsel, U.S. Nuclear Regulatory Commission, Washington, DC 20555.
+(2) The NRC staff, by delivery to the Executive Director for Operations, One White Flint North, 11555 Rockville Pike, Rockville, MD 20852, or by mail addressed to the Executive Director for Operations, U.S. Nuclear Regulatory Commission, Washington, D.C.
+20555.

 (1) The interest of the requestor in the proceeding;

-(2) How that interest may be affected by the results of the proceeding, including the reasons why the requestor should be permitted a hearing, with particular reference to the factors set out in § 2.1205(h);
+(2) How that interest may be affected by the results of the proceedings, including the reasons why the requestor should be permitted a hearing, with particular reference to the factors set out in § 2.1205(g);

-(3) The requestor's areas of concern about the licensing activity that is the subject matter of the proceeding; and
+(3) The requestor's area of concern about the licensing activity that is the subject matter of the proceedings; and

-(4) The circumstances establishing that the request for a hearing is timely in accordance with § 2.1205(d).
+(4) The circumstances establishing that the request for a hearing is timely in accordance with § 2.1205(c).

 The request must also set forth the specific aspect or aspects of the subject matter of the proceeding as to which petitioner wishes a hearing.

-Chief, Uranium Recovery and Low-Level Waste Branch, Division of Waste Management, Office of Nuclear Material Safety and Safeguards.
+Chief, Fuel Cycle Licensing Branch, Division of Fuel Cycle Safety and Safeguards, Office of Nuclear Material Safety and Safeguards.